 “He wrote words that ignited smiles, delight and meaning.
 He set it to music that lifted our souls...the result was a song sung by millions.”

 — Rabbi Peter J. Rubenstein, Director of Jewish Community and Bronfman Center for Jewish Life (92nd Street Y)

 With an unprecedented 10 million views on social media "A New Year" is a tribute to the powerful message of hope and renewal of the New Year - and to the art of collaboration.
 I cannot overstate the impact on this song of Rabbi Peter J. Rubinstein and his team at the 92Y.
 I am ever grateful to have been commissioned to write this piece and to play my small part in this project.

 One part lullaby.
 One part prayer.
-Notice how the original melody that Shira sings in Hebrew can be sung by the second vocal either with the identical melody - as an echo - or can be played with, as I do in the video on the right, our first ever run through of the song .
+Notice how the original melody that Shira sings in Hebrew can be sung by the second vocal either with the identical melody - as an echo.
+Or it can be played with, as I do in the video on the right, our first ever run through of the song .
 Feel free to experiment with a call and answer with your community -- let the congregation sing the Hebrew refrain over and over while the Cantor of soloist sings the English counterpoint.
 The full anthology web site contains more performance notes and a behind the song video with Michael and Cantor Ginsburg.

 In this reimagining of the song the Jewish people sand during the Exodus from Egypt, each verse of Freedom looks at modern forms of slavery...slavery to hatred, prejudice, the holding of grudges, and the walls that divide people and perpetuate stereotypes.
 Uptempo, entirely original...and easily lends itself to be played by the most accomplished or novice temple bands and musicians.